John Torreano, Yellow Bar, 1968. Image: courtesy of the artist.

 Sophie Arni: Thank you for sitting down for this

-artist interview.
+interview.
 Your practice deals with the picture

 plane coming literally out of space.
 They push the